gedennis/bonjour-device/README.md

 [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS)(Multicast DNS), is also known as **ZeroConf** or **bonjour**.
 A device with mDNS will advertize in the local network by publish its infomation(ip,port,serviceType...) with UDP.Also devices can query services with a specific service type.
 More info about mDNS, see the [specification](https://tools.ietf.org/html/rfc6762).
 In our case, we need a npm module. [bonjour](https://github.com/watson/bonjour) and [mdns](https://github.com/agnat/node_mdns) both are good choices.
 We choose **mdns**, as its better documentation.

+> Finally, I choose bonjour instead.
+Because mdns depends on avahi. see the [issue](https://github.com/agnat/node_mdns/issues/227).
+It is a tough thing, although it can be solved.
+Another reason is, the docker image based on mdns is too large, so I choose bonjour instead.

 ### WebSocket

 We use [socket.io](https://socket.io/docs/) to do our websocket thing here.
 You can learn a lot from its documentation.